 Akzin’s papers deal mainly with the American volunteer who was killed and with the four crewmembers captured in Haifa by the British.
 His own efforts on behalf of the Exodus entailed collaboration with Abba Hillel Silver, chairman of the Emergency Council at the time.
 He and Silver waged a struggle on behalf of the Exodus, which began with a letter of July 30, 1947, from Silver to Secretary of State George C. Marshall.
 Interestingly, Silver’s letter opens by recalling the names of the three American citizens who had sailed with the Exodus, rather than noting the fate of the thousands of Holocaust survivors aboard.
 The three were detained in Palestine on charges of engaging in illegal immigration activities.
 Silver also mentioned another American crewmember, whom the British had deemed an illegal immigrant and deported from Palestine.
 He pointed out that according to the information available to him, the American consular services in Palestine had reported to the State Department on the condition of the American crewmembers.
 Silver pointed out that the four American citizens had been arrested by the British when the latter seized the ship, which occurred beyond the territorial waters of Palestine.
 Moreover, it was during this seizure that William Bernstein, an American citizen and former Marine, was killed.

 Silver goes on to present a complex argument about the legality of the British action against American citizens, claiming that it constituted a gross violation of international law.
-According to him, aside from the fact that these American citizens were captured in international waters, the immigration efforts in which the Exodus crew was engaged cannot be considered illegal – a fact that contributes to the severity of the British action against American citizens.
+According to him, aside from the fact that these American citizens were captured in international waters, the immigration efforts in which the Exodus crew was engaged cannot be considered illegal – a fact that contributed to the severity of the British action against American citizens.
 To substantiate his claim, Silver presented a complex series of international precedents relating to the nature of British governance over Palestine from the start of the Mandate until 1947.
-Among other sources he noted the 1939 resolution of the League of Nations’ Mandates Committee and the conclusions of the 1946 Anglo-American Committee of Inquiry.
-The purpose of this legal discussion was to argue that given the involvement by the international political system in the British Mandatory government of Palestine, the British lacked the authority to rule that the passengers on board the Exodus constituted illegal immigrants.
+Among other sources, he noted the 1939 resolution of the League of Nations’ Mandates Committee and the conclusions of the 1946 Anglo-American Committee of Inquiry.
+The purpose of this legal discussion was to argue that, given the involvement by the international political system in the British Mandatory government of Palestine, the British lacked the authority to rule that the passengers on board the Exodus constituted illegal immigrants.
 In light of Akzin’s knowledge and experience in the field of international law, it is safe to assume that it was his suggestion that Silver raise these arguments and that he provided the evidentiary support.
 Silver summarized,

 Since the actions against the four American citizens are the consequence of the capture of the Exodus 1947, they further involve the grave question of possible interference with shipping on the high seas.
 This question is also involved very clearly in the killing of William Bernstein in the course of the ship’s capture.
 American citizens having been the victims of both actions, it is impossible to deny American interest in the issue, however narrowly one may choose to construe this interest.